-Use map() function to convert the list of strings to int in Python.
+Use the map() function to convert the list of strings to int in Python.
 Maps each string to an int and Converts mapped output to a list of ints.

 How to convert a list of strings to ints in Python

-Simple example code converting a list of strings to ints converts each string in the list into an integer.
+A simple example code converting a list of strings to ints converts each string in the list into an integer.

 s_list = ["1", "2", "3"]